seanzhou1996/calorie-calculator/public/docs/how-to-eat-well-en.md

-## How to eat well
+# How to eat well

 Eating a healthy, balanced diet is an important part of maintaining good health.

 Eating a variety of foods in the right proportions and amounts can help maintain a healthy weight and achieve your fitness goal.

-### Food groups
+## Food groups

-Your should eat a variety of foods.
-Aim to include the following 5 foods groups in your diet:
+Your should eat a wide range of foods.
+Aim to:

 - base your meals on higher fibre starchy foods like rice, bread or potatoes
 - eat at least 5 portions of various fruit and vegetables